sah/java-tutorial/include/run_maven.md

-Run this command from your `sauce-tutorial` directory:
+Run this command from your `sauce-project` directory:

     mvn test

-**Mac/Linux/Windows:**

 This launches Maven and will download the dependencies, compiles the source code and run the tests.
 After a few moments you should see that JUnit/TestNG has started.
 You might not see any output instantaneously, but eventually you will see the following output: